lhmet/adar-ebook/_book/07-manip-vetores.md

 1:10 * 1:2
 #>  [1]  1  4  3  8  5 12  7 16  9 20
 1:10 * 1:3
-#> Warning in 1:10 * 1:3: comprimento do objeto maior não é múltiplo do comprimento
+#> Warning in 1:10 * 1:3: longer object length is not a multiple of shorter object
-#> do objeto menor
+#> length
 #>  [1]  1  4  9  4 10 18  7 16 27 10
 ```